751 Comments

 Rachel Richards

-Manistee, MI · a month ago
+Manistee, MI · 3 months ago

 I would have to say around $35,000